 Yes, can definitely relate to this one!
 We’ve been trying a few new products recently and have been really frustrated with the support teams.
 It seems to be worse in larger organisations where we often get fobbed off, half an answer or a link to a help article that isn’t particularly relevant!
 The sales team and I were talking about this yesterday…!

 A lot of software companies need to improve the communication between teams and also with customers.
-I often find that if I have a support issue logged (or a feature request in particular) then my comments or questions can disappear into a blackhole and you never find out what happened.
+I often find that if I have a support issue logged (or a request in particular) then my comments or questions can disappear into a blackhole and you never find out what happened.
 It all leads to a frustrating experience.

 I spent a lot of time acting as support & development on a large eCommerce project and I found being in both roles really made me appreciate the function of each and how they can compliment each other.
 It’s dangerous for devs to be too far removed from customers but it’s also vital support teams communicate well.